Sometimes faith in action starts early.

 Sharing his own vocation story, Father Kyle explained that he was in college when he felt a call to the priesthood.
 At first he didn’t believe it was real, he said, but today he wouldn’t give up his priestly vocation for anything.

-Likewise, Sister Anne explained that she first became interested in religious life when she attended a vocations event while in high school, where she learned about the Sisters of the Precious Blood.
+Likewise, Sister Anne explained that she first became interested in religious life when she attended a vocations event while in high school.
+She ended up bringing home a flyer from the Sisters of the Precious Blood and eventually came to the convent.

 Sharing these stories and talking about religious life can spawn interest in religious life and cause people – especially students – to contemplate their own call, Sister Anne said.